rkgofiitk/academic-issues.github.io/Topics/universityChiefExecutive.md

 – They should not have been past Directors of the IITs or served as a Vice-Chancellor of any university.
 It is more to ensure that no person should be given any extension beyond a 5-year term.
 A 10-year term (as has been the practice recently) is detrimental to the institute's growth and its faculty.
 Conflict of views may arise from time to time between the chief administrator and many groups of faculty members on the issue concerning institute academic governance.
 If chief administrators stay for  extended terms, they may break or make any employee's career.
 The faculty members are the most critical asset of an institution, so efforts must be made to ensure a stress-free environment.
 – They should not have held any position at least in the last 15 years in the same institute for which they are being considered for a Director's positions.
 Generally, it is found that such appointees, who benefit from being an insider, hold biased views and tend to micro-manage the day-to-day affairs.
 We believe that the job of a Director is not micro-manage but to provide vision and outline a roadmap for leading the institute to excellence.
 – Their should not have been involved in cases of intellectual plagiarism, sexual harassment, or criminal or financial embezzlement.

-e) After the candidates are short-listed, they should be asked to draw up a vision document outlining their roadmap to lead the institute.
+After the candidates are short-listed, they should be asked to draw up a vision document outlining their roadmap to lead the institute.

- f) FAC should be entrusted to invite feedback from entire faculty on the vision documents, collate the feedback, and prepare an evaluation report on the suitability of the candidates.
+FAC should be entrusted to invite feedback from entire faculty on the vision documents, collate the feedback, and prepare an evaluation report on the suitability of the candidates.

- g) Top three candidates in the list should give a presentation to the institute's faculty.
+Top three candidates in the list should give a presentation to the institute's faculty.
 After that, the faculty advisory committee should give the visitor an ordered list of candidates.
 The visitor should make the appointment.

-h) A midterm evaluation should be made by the institute's faculty.
+A midterm evaluation should be made by the institute's faculty.
 The faculty forum of the institute should be entrusted to collect the feedback through a web-based interface with proper encryption and anonymization.
 The evaluation results should be intimated to the Board, IIT council and the Director.
 An appropriate moderation of feedbacks should be done to remove any derogatory remarks in the feedback.
 The Director should be allowed to defend or present their views on which a joint committee of the Senate and the Board should a decide on extending or terminating the Director's term.
-The joint committee should consist of 4
+The joint committee should consist of

 – The Chairperson of the board
 – One elected board member.